AAShayon/Ans_cli/README.md

 2. **Service Configuration**:
    - Option to use local models (Ollama) for GPU users
-   - Option to use OpenRouter cloud API for users without GPU
+   - Option to use OpenRouter cloud API for users without GPU (completely free!)
    - Option to use Senior Developer services (Gemini/Qwen) for complex tasks

 3. **Gemini API Setup**: